Legacy Lost1 of 12

-And yet, that's exactly what happened in Punisher: Purgatory, a Marvel Knights series that saw the murderous anti-hero manifesting heavenly weapons on a holy crusade against agents of Hell.
+And yet, that's exactly what happened in Punisher: Purgatory, a Marvel Knights series that turned the murderous anti-hero into an angelic warrior, manifesting heavenly weapons on a holy crusade against agents of Hell.

 When the main X-Men team, comprised of the characters people actually like, were believed dead after journeying through the Siege Perilous, Marvel took the opportunity to launch a brand new team of supporting characters and also-rans.

 Of course, Marvel may have never intended for these "replacement" X-Men to be long-term, but that didn't stop them from plastering "A New Legend is Born" on the cover, apparently sans irony.

 Is there anyone left who doesn't understand why Jean-Paul Valley was one of the worst replacement heroes of all time?

 If so, here's your refresher course.
 Jean-Paul Valley was a brutal, murderous vigilante known as Azrael who took over as Batman when Bruce Wayne's spine was shattered by Bane.
 His methods didn't exactly jibe with Batman's ideology (brutal and murderous, remember?) and he was quickly forced to retire.